 Literature review

-Corporate governance refers the principles, regulations, and procedures that guide a company's management and decision-making to uphold accountability, transparency, and fairness in its interactions with various stakeholders, such as shareholders, executives, customers, regulators, and the broader community.
+Corporate governance refers to the principles, regulations, and procedures that guide a company's management and decision-making to uphold accountability, transparency, and fairness in its interactions with various stakeholders, such as shareholders, executives, customers, regulators, and the broader community.
 It provides a structured approach to achieving long-term objectives, improving operational effectiveness, and preserving corporate integrity.
 Strong corporate governance plays a vital role in minimizing risks, deterring fraudulent activities, and enhancing investor trust by ensuring that decisions adhere to ethical guidelines and legal requirements.
 In the banking industry, effective governance is especially important as it protects depositors' funds, maintains financial stability, and ensures adherence to regulatory standards.

 In the context of the banking sector of Bangladesh, corporate governance is pivotal for promoting economic growth and ensuring financial stability.
 Mamun (2020) emphasizes the vital role that governance plays in the banking industry, noting that effective management is essential not only for protecting depositors’ funds but also for maximizing shareholder value.
 The study identifies nine critical factors that contribute to effective corporate governance in Bangladeshi banks, highlighting the need for a sound regulatory framework and a competitive banking environment to foster good governance practices.

 Ahasanuzzaman (2022) provides an in-depth analysis of the relationship between corporate governance practices and financial performance in Bangladeshi commercial banks.
-The study evaluates the impact of corporate governance on two key performance metrics: Return on Assets (ROA) and Return on Equity (ROE).
+The study evaluates the impact of corporate governance on two key performance metrics: ROA and ROE.
 The study examines seven core components of corporate governance as independent variables, testing their relationship with ROA and ROE through multiple hypotheses.
 Results indicate a significant positive correlation between corporate governance practices and financial performance, underscoring the importance of robust governance structures in driving profitability and operational success in banks.

 Mahmud and Ara's (2015) study focuses on corporate governance practices within the banking industry, revealing significant governance challenges.
 The authors assess the roles and understanding of boards of directors, the structure of various organizational committees, and the quality of audit procedures and independent directors' contributions.
 The study’s findings indicate that the regulatory framework for corporate governance in Bangladesh’s banking sector is inadequate.
 Factors such as insufficient accountability, a lack of transparency and fairness in practices, and ineffective audit and disclosure mechanisms have contributed to widespread corruption in the industry.